DLR-TS/gdal/doc/source/development/building_from_source.rst

 .. option:: Oracle_ROOT

-    Path to the root directory of the Oracle Instant Client SDK
+    Path to the root directory of the Oracle Instant Client SDK.

 .. option:: GDAL_USE_ORACLE=ON/OFF